-Rodney Stone-Pearn died on July 8th, 2013 according to his widow Amberley.
-He was 75 and lived in Fetcham, near Leatherhead, in Surrey.
+Rodney Stone-Pearn passed away on July 8, 2013, at the age of 75, according to his widow, Amberley.
+He lived in Fetcham, near Leatherhead, Surrey.

 From Old Pangbournian Society